bing pixel

 Before coming to Augsburg, Pribbenow served as president of Rockford College (now Rockford University) in Rockford, Illinois.
 He also has served as a research fellow for the Center of Inquiry in the Liberal Arts at Wabash College (Indiana), dean for College Advancement and secretary of the Board of Trustees at Wabash College, vice president of the School of the Art Institute of Chicago, and associate dean of the Divinity School of the University of Chicago.

 Pribbenow is the author of numerous articles on philanthropy, ethics, and not-for-profit management.
+He is the co-author of Radical Roots: How One Professor Changed a University’s Legacy (Myers Education Press, 2023) and co-editor of Through Truth to Freedom: Reconciling a University’s Past, Present, and Future (Myers Education Press, 2024).
 He publishes a bimonthly email newsletter titled, “Notes for the Reflective Practitioner.”

-Pribbenow lives in Minneapolis with his wife, Abigail Crampton Pribbenow, and their two children, Thomas and Maya.
+Pribbenow lives in Minneapolis with his wife, Abigail Crampton Pribbenow.
+They have two adult children, Thomas (24) and Maya (21).